-Budapest or Prague?
-Now there’s a tough decision to make for a city break.
+Budapest vs Prague?
+Now that’s a tough decision to make for a city break.
 Both are such historic cities, on grand rivers, with castles — even if, admittedly, not necessarily fairy tale-looking — and plenty to see and do.
-I really enjoy visiting both cities, each for their own reasons, because each has their very specific characteristics and experiences which you can only enjoy in that city.
+I really enjoy visiting both cities, each for their own reasons, because each has its very specific characteristics and experiences which you can only enjoy in that city.

 That said, there are eerily many similarities between these two cities, from the castle complexes to each being split into two distinct parts of the city by rivers, to both having funiculars, great architecture, and renowned fame for their spectacular bridges.

 I will list here the differences as I have experienced them and leave you to make the call as to which city you’d prefer to visit.
 But honestly?
 They should both be on your to-do list; in which case, you just have to decide which one to visit first.
 Much easier.

 Budapest vs Prague – 9 Key Differences